Did you know?

 Most OECD countries have enjoyed large gains in life expectancy over the past decades, thanks to improvements in living conditions, public health interventions and progress in medical care.
 Life expectancy at birth in the Netherlands stands at 81 years, one year above the OECD average of 80 years.
 Life expectancy for women is 83 years, compared with 79 for men, a slightly smaller difference than the six-year OECD average gender gap with a life expectancy of 83 years for women and 77 for men.

-When asked, “How is your health in general?”
-76% of people in the Netherlands reported to be in good health, higher than the OECD average of 69%.
+When asked, “How is your health in general?”76% of people in the Netherlands reported to be in good health, higher than the OECD average of 69%.
 Despite the subjective nature of this question, answers have been found to be a good predictor of people’s future health care use.
 Gender, age and social status may affect answers to this question.
-On average in OECD countries, men are more likely to report good health than women, with an average of 71% for men and 66% for women.
-In the Netherlands, the average is 79% for men and 73% for women.
+On average in OECD countries, men are more likely to report good health than women, with an average of 72% for men and 67% for women.
+In the Netherlands, the average is 80% for men and 74% for women.
 Not surprisingly, older people report poorer health, as do those who are unemployed, or who have less education or income.
-About 87% of the top 20% of the adult population in the Netherlands rate their health as ‘good’ or ‘very good’, compared to about 67% for the bottom 20%.
+About 87% of adults with a disposable income in the top 20% in the Netherlands rate their health as ‘good’ or ‘very good’, compared to about 67% for those with a disposable income in the bottom 20%.

 More ResourcesHow's Life? at a Glance